• Skip to primary navigation

 Specialty: Internal Medicine

 Dr. Fegan received her undergraduate degree from Fisk University and her medical degree from the University of Illinois College of Medicine.
-She is also certified in health care quality and management and is a diplomate of the American Board of Quality Assurance and Utilization Review Physicians.
+She is a diplomate of both the American Board of Internal Medicine and the American Board of Quality Assurance and Utilization Review Physicians.

 Susan Rogers, MD, FACP